natalieagus/50005-2023/_os_notes/week1_resource.md

 Note:
 1. SVC <span style="color:#f77729;"><b>delay</b></span> and IRQ <span style="color:#f77729;"><b>delay</b></span>: time elapsed between when the request is invoked until when the request is first executed by the CPU.
 2. Before the user program is resumed, its state must be <span style="color:#f77729;"><b>restored</b></span>.
-Saving of state during the switch between User to Kernel mode is implied although it is notn drawn.
+Saving of state during the switch between User to Kernel mode is implied although it is not drawn.

 # Reentrancy